ronisbr/PrettyTables.jl/docs/src/man/text_examples.md

 ![](../assets/ex_00011.png)

-By default, if the data is larger than the screen, then it will be cropped to fit it.
-This can be changed by using the keywords `crop` and `screen_size`.
+By default, if the data is larger than the display, then it will be cropped to fit it.
+This can be changed by using the keywords `crop` and `display_size`.

 ```julia
 julia> data = rand(100,10); pretty_table(data, highlighters = (hl_gt(0.5),))